Forceflow/ooc_svo_builder/README.md

 # Out-Of-Core SVO Builder v1.3

 This is a proof of concept implementation of the algorithm explained in our HPG 2013 paper, Out Of Core Construction of Sparse Voxel Octrees.
-The paper and additional material can be found on the [project page](http://graphics.cs.kuleuven.be/publications/BLD13OCCSVO/).
+The project was subsequently updated after the article was also published in Computer Graphics Forum 2014.
+The paper and additional material can be found on the [project page](http://graphics.cs.kuleuven.be/publications/BLD14OCCSVO/).

 There are two tools distributed in this release, both are required to convert a model into a Sparse Voxel Octree representation:

 * **tri_convert:** A tool to convert a model file to a simple, streamable .tri format, described in this manual.
-* **svo_builder:** Out-Of-Core SVO Builder: Partitioning, voxelizing and SVO Building rolled into one, needs a .tri file as input
+* **svo_builder:** Out-Of-Core SVO Builder: Partitioning, voxelizing and SVO Building rolled into one executable, needs a .tri file as input

 ## Code / Dependencies
 The current **ooc_svo_builder** release consists of: